 "Yeah, well she's not.
 So deal."
 Buffy's tone was hostile.

 "Fine, we'll wait.
-I need to make some calls," he pulled out a cell phone and walked into the kitchen.
+I need to make some calls."
+He pulled out a cell phone and walked into the kitchen.

 Xander scowled at the door Haversham had disappeared into, then turned to Giles.
 "How come you're the only normal person we've met from the Council?"